Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Narre Warren - South West had a median taxpayer income of $49,038 and an average of $57,599 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This is lower than the national average, with Greater Melbourne having a median income of $54,892 and an average income of $73,761 in the same period.
-By March 2025, estimates suggest the median income will be approximately $53,996 and the average will be around $63,422, based on a 10.11% growth rate since financial year 2022.
+The Narre Warren - South West SA2 had a median taxpayer income of $49,038 and an average of $57,599 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This was lower than national averages, contrasting with Greater Melbourne's median income of $54,892 and average income of $73,761.
+By September 2025, based on Wage Price Index growth of 12.16%, the estimated median income would be approximately $55,001 and the average income would be around $64,603.
 Census data indicates that household, family, and personal incomes in Narre Warren - South West rank modestly, between the 31st and 42nd percentiles.
-The income band of $1,500 - 2,999 captures 38.7% of the community (5,999 individuals), slightly higher than the regional average of 32.8%.
-Housing affordability pressures are severe in Narre Warren - South West, with only 82.0% of income remaining after housing costs, ranking at the 41st percentile.
+The $1,500 - 2,999 earnings band captures 38.7% of the community (5,998 individuals), slightly higher than the regional average of 32.8%.
+Housing affordability pressures are severe in Narre Warren - South West, with only 82.0% of income remaining after housing costs, ranking at the 40th percentile.

 Frequently Asked Questions - Income